Heneage Finch, 1st Earl of Nottingham: Early career

-In the register of Oxford University, he is entered as born in Kent, and probably his native place was Eastwell in that county.
+He was the son of Sir Heneage Finch, younger son of Sir Moyle Finch, 1st Baronet and Elizabeth Finch, later 1st Countess of Winchilsea (née Heneage).
+In the register of Oxford University, he is entered as born in Kent probably at the Finch ancestral seat of Eastwell Park in Kent.

 He was educated at Westminster and at Christ Church, Oxford, where he remained until he became a member of the Inner Temple in 1638.
 He was called to the bar in 1645, and soon obtained a lucrative practice.

 Career

 In April 1660, he was elected Member of Parliament for Canterbury and Mitchell in the Convention Parliament and chose to sit for Canterbury.
-Shortly afterwards was appointed Solicitor General, being created a baronet the day after he was knighted.
+Shortly afterwards he was appointed Solicitor General, in which capacity he served as the prosecutor of the regicides of Charles I, and was created a baronet the day after he was knighted.
 In May 1661 he was elected MP for Oxford University in the Cavalier Parliament.
 In 1665 the university created him a D.C.L.
 In 1670 he became Attorney General, and in 1675 Lord Chancellor.
 He was created Baron Finch in January 1673 and Earl of Nottingham in May 1681.